 From Kansas City, Kan.: Taran Carlisle, magna cum laude; Khiana Harris, cum laude; Jennifer Smisek, magna cum laude; and Joseph Valenti, cum laude.

 The Kansas City, Kan., Area Chamber of Commerce Board of Directors has named Jon Stephens as interim executive director.

 The position was held previously by Greg Kindle, who served as interim executive director while also serving as president of the Wyandotte Economic Development Council.

 According to a news release, Stephens will guide the vision of the organization and will lead the hiring of staff, including a new full-time executive director.

 “Having Jon join as our interim Executive Director is exactly the type of leadership we need to move the chamber, and all of KCK, forward,” Board Chair Greg Cotton said in the news release.
 “His vision, commitment to the entire KC region, and experience in growing successful organizations makes him an ideal choice to head our organization at this time.”

 “Jon brings business savvy, entrepreneurship, and civic development to KCK,” Cotton said.
-“We are confident that he will not only lead us through our transition, but help us define the next generation for our organization.”
+“We knew he had been looking at Interim Executive Jobs so we really wanted to offer him this position.
+We are confident that he will not only lead us through our transition, but help us define the next generation for our organization.”

 “I am honored to lead an organization like the KCK Chamber,” Stephens said.
 “The quality of the work from the staff and Board has been exceptional, at is time to position the chamber for the future so that we may continue to represent the businesses of KCK in the world-class manner that they deserve.
 As the third largest city in Kansas, and one of the fastest growing areas in the KC region, KCK is vital to the future of our metro.
 I look forward to bringing more awareness to all that KCK offers.”